brycegoh/opencamp/project/tests/k6/README.md

 3. **Throughput**: Measures the sustainable request rate for each endpoint

 A JSON report is also saved to the `results` directory for historical tracking.

-## Key ActivityPub Test Considerations

-When testing ActivityPub federation, remember that:

-1. Activities must include proper structure with `@context`, `id`, `actor`, and `object` fields
-2. Follow/Unfollow activities should be sent directly to the recipient's inbox
-3. Both inbox and outbox processing use RabbitMQ for asynchronous handling

-The tests are designed to simulate realistic federation scenarios while maintaining reproducible results for consistent performance monitoring.